Logan-Lin/quartz-blog/content/ai-system/high-availability.md

 #### Data-Level: Backups and Replication

 Data is special.
 When hardware fails, you buy new hardware.
 When software crashes, you restart it.
-But when data is lost—corrupted, deleted, or destroyed—it might be gone forever.
+But when data is lost, corrupted, deleted, or destroyed, it might be gone forever.
 Your users' data, request history, and system state represent irreplaceable information.
 Protecting data requires different strategies than protecting hardware or software.

 Backups are periodic snapshots of your data saved to a safe location.
 They're like save points in a video game.
 If something goes wrong, you can reload from the last save.
 Backups don't prevent failures, but they enable you to recover from them.